Chronic Leukaemia: CLL & CML Diagnosis and Treatment

 Chromosomes are parts of the cell which carry genetic information.
-In case of chronic myeloid leukaemia, there is a chromosomal translocation.
+In cases of chronic leukaemia namely CML, there is a chromosomal translocation.
 This means that a part of one chromosome gets dislocated and re-attached to another part of another chromosome.
-This is known as Philadelphia chromosome.
+This is known as the Philadelphia chromosome.

 A portion of the 22nd chromosome relocates itself onto the 9th chromosome.
 This leads to the formation of an abnormal protein which has a high molecular weight.
 It can also add on other phosphate groups to the free chains.

 This gene does not require any activation.
 It activates other proteins which control the cell cycle and the rate of cell division.

 The exact cause of chronic leukaemia of lymphocytic origin (CLL) is not known although a genetic shift is the general causative agent.
 The genetic mutation of the DNA results in rapid multiplication of the white blood cells which do not mature fully.
 They are also incapable of performing their function despite being present in such high numbers.
 Their lifespan is increased.
 All these factors lead to an overall increased accumulation of white blood cells in the blood.

 The risk factors associated with chronic lymphoid leukaemia are:

 Age: The older the patient, greater the risk of developing chronic lymphocytic leukaemia.
 Patients over the age of 60 are considered to be at higher risk.

 Race: People of the white race have a greater tendency to develop leukaemia.

 Family history: If the patient has a history of CLL or any other form of chronic leukaemia in their family, the risk of developing it is also increased.